How to Buy an Urn

 You can do your shopping online.
 Look at the catalogs and urn price list.
 The cost of the urn depends on the size and material.
 Do comparison shopping to ensure you will remain within your budget.
 Research the company before buying the urn.
 Make sure you are purchasing the urn from an established company.

 Before buying the urn, check how many years the company has been in business.
-Check the Better Business Bureau what their record is for customer service.
+Check the Better Business Bureau’s record for customer service.
 The company should be accessible and knowledgeable and offer a guarantee in case the urn breaks in shipping.

 Buying a cremation urn pre-need is a smart move.
 There are many advantages to buying an urn before you need it.
 If the urn is for you, you can choose the one you want while helping your family avoid the stress of selecting at a difficult time.